CharlieMc0/universal-token-launcher/design-docs/prd.md

   - Dropdown listing supported EVM chains (configurable by the creator).
   - Additional chains (Solana, TON, SUI) shown as "Coming Soon."
 - **Fee Verification & Payment:**
-  - Display a hardcoded ZETA fee.
+  - Display the fixed ZETA fee (1 ZETA for testing).
   - Check that the connected wallet has sufficient ZETA balance.
   - Prompt the token creator for a single transaction to pay the fee to the Universal Token Service wallet.
   - **Payment must be made in ZETA on the ZetaChain network.**